Skip to content

 • Fonts: 1 year

-If you're using WordPress, plugins like WP Rocket or W3 Total Cache can handle this automatically.
-For other platforms, work with your developer to implement proper caching headers.
+On WordPress, plugins like WP Rocket or W3 Total Cache handle this automatically.
+On other platforms, work with your developer to set proper caching headers.

 Leverage Browser Caching